Cornelia Butler Flora: Contribution to rural sociology

-Contribution outside academia
+Contributions outside academia

-She and Jan worked for Ford Foundation as Program Advisor for Agriculture and Rural Development in Latin America from 1978 to 1981.
-During her Ford stint, she started women's programs in many countries (including those of Latin America, Central America, and Caribbean nations) and integrated women thematic components into all program areas running under Ford Foundation.
-She has been an active promoter of entrepreneurial social infrastructure (community-based entrepreneurship).
-She has written extensively for non-academics (policy makers and implementers) and practitioners on community entrepreneurship and innovations in community development.
-She has a long-standing association with Iowa Farmers Union.
+From 1978 to 1981, she and her husband Jan worked for the Ford Foundation as Program Advisors for Agriculture and Rural Development in Latin America.
+During her Ford stint, she started women's programs in many countries (including those of Latin America, Central America, and Caribbean nations) and integrated thematic components related to women into all program areas of the Ford Foundation.
+She was an active promoter of entrepreneurial social infrastructure (community-based entrepreneurship).
+She wrote extensively for non-academics (policy makers and implementers) and practitioners on community entrepreneurship and innovations in community development.
+She had a long-standing association with Iowa Farmers Union.

 Recognition

 She received the 2019 Richard P. Haynes Distinguished Lifetime Achievement Award in Agriculture, Food and Human Values from the Agriculture, Food and Human Values Society.
-The award honors her career for outstanding contributions towards higher education and human society through research, teaching, extension, public service and public policy.
-She is a fellow of the American Association for the Advancement of Science.
+The award honored her career for outstanding contributions towards higher education and human society through research, teaching, extension, public service and public policy.
+She was a fellow of the American Association for the Advancement of Science.
 She was an Endowed Chair in Sustainable Agricultural Systems at Minnesota Institute for Sustainable Agriculture (MISA), School of Agriculture, University of Minnesota from July 1999 to June 2000.
 She received the Distinguished Rural Sociologist Award in 1998 from the Rural Sociological Society.
-She received Outstanding Alumni Award from Cornell University in 1994.
-She has delivered invited talks on the CCF at various prestigious institutions.
+She received Outstanding Alumni Award from the College of Agriculture and Life Sciences at Cornell University in 1994.
+She delivered invited talks on the CCF at various prestigious institutions.
 The CCF has been widely covered in media and non-academic circles also over the years.
 For example- the recent podcast with Cornelia Flora on the seven community capitals by the popular platform Your Green Portal in March 2021, Talk with Authors at Iowa State University Library- Cornelia Flora talking on the CCF (starting at 22:30 minutes of the video) in March 2021.
-She has also served as Treasurer of Midwest Sociological Society in 1984 and is its lifetime member.
+She also served as Treasurer of the Midwest Sociological Society in 1984 and was a lifetime member.
+She and Jan were conferred the Center for Rural Affairs Seventh Generation Award in 2024.

 Books

-She has authored/co-authored/edited more than a dozen books on rural communities, community development, sustainable agriculture, and development issues in Latin America.
+She authored/co-authored/edited more than a dozen books on rural communities, community development, sustainable agriculture, and development issues in Latin America.